 Our Approach to Ministry

-In this way, we honor our rich history, unique spirit and common mission by being a safe place for all God’s people to gather, worship, pray, question, learn, serve and celebrate Christ-centered community.
-Christian faith formation, hospitality, and God’s boundless grace in Jesus Christ define us.
-Knowing we will certainly not agree on every issue that could so easily divide us, we agree in the Lord, as Philippians 4 reminds us.
-We stand together sharing the amazing grace of Jesus Christ, the extravagant love of God, and the communion of the Holy Spirit with everyone who walks our paths.
+In all this, we honor Lutherhaven’s rich history, unique spirit, and common mission.
+We are at heart a safe place for everyone to gather, worship, pray, question, learn, serve, and celebrate Christ-centered community.
+Christian faith formation, hospitality, and God’s boundless love in Jesus Christ compel us.
+We are united in sharing the amazing grace of Jesus Christ, the extravagant love of God, and the communion of the Holy Spirit with all who walk our paths.